nagasudhirpulla/taming_python/blog/skills/keycloak_password_otp.md

 * Forgot password, Remember me, Email verification, User registration can be enabled or disabled in the Reals Settings menu, Login tab as shown below.

 ![keycloak_login_screen_settings.png](https://github.com/nagasudhirpulla/taming_python/blob/master/blog/skills/assets/img/keycloak_login_screen_settings.png?raw=true)
-* But to send the emails from keycloak, the email server settings are to be configured in the Email tab of the realm settings as shown below
+* But to send the emails from keycloak, the email server settings are to be configured in the Email tab of the realm settings as shown below.
+In case of gmail, use app password instead of the original account password.
+A blog on how to use Gmail App passwords can be fount at https://nagasudhir.blogspot.com/2022/01/send-email-with-attachments-in-python.html

 ![keycloak_email_settings.png](https://github.com/nagasudhirpulla/taming_python/blob/master/blog/skills/assets/img/keycloak_email_settings.png?raw=true)
 ### Set Password Policy